oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

 2. In _production_ :

-A vendor bundle that contains shared libraries and SDK is first loaded, then the AMD loader loads the bundles for the entrypoint.
+A vendor bundle containing shared libraries and SDK is first loaded, then the AMD loader loads the bundles for the entrypoint.
 The bundle contains the bootstrap that will load the config and the controller

 ```